Frenchie Travel Safety: How to Fly or Drive with Your Best Friend

 1. Never Leave Them Alone: A car’s temperature can become deadly in minutes.

-3. The ‘Cooling’ Factor: Always keep the AC on and pointed toward their carrier.
+3. The ‘Cooling’ Factor: Always keep the AC on and pointed toward them.
+Bring fresh water to prevent overheating during bathroom breaks.

 Flying with a Frenchie